UNESCO-UNITWIN IDIU

 Recent Posts

-• Network Newsletter for June 20254 June 2025
+• Network Newsletter #31 October 2025

 This website is maintained by the UNESCO Chair for Cultural Diversity and Social Justice at Deakin University Australia, with the support of the UNITWIN/UNESCO Chairs Programme.
 We acknowledge the Traditional Custodians of the unceded lands and waterways on which Deakin University does business.
 We pay our deep respect to the Ancestors and Elders of Wadawurrung Country, Eastern Maar Country and Wurundjeri Country where our physical campuses are located.
 We also acknowledge all First Nations Peoples that make contributions to our learning communities.